notchtc/notchtc.github.io/src/void_propaganda.md

 I recommend using the build-x86-images.sh script so the live image works like it should, oh and you can also build Void ISOs for some other DE's like MATE, GNOME and KDE etc if you need that (as of writing Void only has the XFCE ISO).
 Or you could plop down those packages into your package list in mklive.sh, the choice is yours.

+There is a site that provides [custom Void ISOs](https://voidbuilds.xyz) with these DEs and more (there is even an i3 ISO) with also some additional packages.

-I actually create [my own ISO](https://github.com/notchtc/voidlinux-iso-extra) with GitHub actions, it basically has the packages I use, my dotfiles and some system settings.
+I actually create [my own ISO](https://github.com/notchtc/voidlinux-iso-extra) (based on [this repository](https://github.com/kotoko/voidlinux-iso-extra)) with GitHub actions, it basically has the packages I use, my dotfiles and some system settings.

 ## Neat Void only software
 This is a list of some nice Void only software that could come in handy.